 The Roman Agora of Athens and the Tower of the Winds

-During the Byzantine period and the Ottoman occupation, newly built houses, churches, the Fethiye mosque and artisan workshops covered the site of the Roman Agora.
+During the Byzantine period and the Ottoman occupation, newly built houses, churches, the Fethiye mosque, and artisan workshops covered the site of the Roman Agora.

 Now you are in the heart of Monastiraki, still under the Acropolis, shop for souvenirs and eat souvlaki at a nearby restaurant.
 After a long day, walking through the ancient remains of the city, modern Athens is quite relaxing and offers many options to the tourist.

-Dedicate your fourth day to take a trip to southernmost tip of the Attica peninsula, Cape Sounio.
+Dedicate your fourth day to take a trip to the southernmost tip of the Attica peninsula, Cape Sounio.
 It is the last point of the Athenian Riviera, at a 69km distance from Athens.
-It is best to visit with an organised Tour Operator that offers transportation and guide for the route and site.
+It is best to visit with an organized Tour Operator that offers transportation and guide for the route and site.
 It is an impressive drive with a lovely view of the sea and of the Saronic Gulf islands.

 The temple of Poseidon, the ancient Greek god of the sea, dominates the southernmost tip of Attica, where the horizon meets the Aegean Sea.
 Perched on the steep rocks of Cape Sounio, the temple is enveloped in myth and historic facts dated from antiquity until the present times.

 The unknown architect is probably the same one who built Theseion in the Ancient Agora of Athens.
-He decorated the temple with sculptures made of marble from Paros Island, which depicted the labours of Theseus as well as battles with Centaurs and Giants.
+He decorated the temple with sculptures made of marble from Paros Island, which depicted the labors of Theseus as well as battles with Centaurs and Giants.

 Do not get tempted to do the same!
 The site guards are on the lookout of modern day romantics!

-Make the most of your trip to Sounio by indulging in a refreshing swim in the small beach by the foot of the temple of Poseidon or in any one of the neighbouring beaches in Legrena or Lavrio.
+Make the most of your trip to Sounio by indulging in a refreshing swim in the small beach by the foot of the temple of Poseidon or in any one of the neighboring beaches in Legrena or Lavrio.
 Enjoy some fresh fish and seafood in the local tavernas.
 Tip – enjoy your swim in the morning and visit the Temple during the afternoon hours – the sunset from the cape is a memory you want to capture for a lifetime.

-Opt for an extra day to revisit the city centre one more time and if your passion for the arts is still unsated schedule the street art tour, the city of Athens, known as the Mecca of street art, has many surprises!
+Opt for an extra day to revisit the city center one more time and if your passion for the arts is still unsated schedule the street art tour, the city of Athens, known as the Mecca of street art, has many surprises!
 Short trailer produced by alternativeathens.com

 Have a safe trip back home and please come back, Greece has been here for millennia and will still be here until you next visit!